datakurre/blog/content/blog/2022/12/robot-framework-rcc-camunda/index.md

 Tasks are work items
 --------------------

-Robot Framework is a generic automation framework, which does not dictate by itself how it should be integrated with other systems.
+Robot Framework is a generic automation framework, which does not dictate by itself, how it should be integrated with other systems.
 To avoid inventing my own way, I chose to follow [Robocorp's conventions](https://robocorp.com/docs/development-guide/robocorp-cloud/data-pipeline).

 Camunda Platform recommends to model computer automated tasks in BPMN processes as *external service tasks* [[2]](#footnote-2).
 Therefore every automated task in Camunda is an *external service task instance*.
 When a software worker activates a such task, Camunda Platform delivers the worker a payload: a list of *task variables* with their values from the activated *task instance*.

 ![Service task](./service-task.png)

 Meanwhile, Robocorp maintains [RPA Framework](https://rpaframework.org/) a comprehensive and well documented collection of various automation libraries for Robot Framework and Python.
 RPA Framework happens to include also [a library for interacting with available work items](https://rpaframework.org/libraries/robocorp_workitems/index.html).
-While the default implemention is designed for Robocorp's own cloud service only, the library supports *adapter pattern* for local customization.
+While the default implemention is designed for Robocorp's own cloud service only, the library does supports *adapter pattern* for local customization.
 This allows to use it as a generic keyword API for integrating Robot Framework with process orchestration: the same keywords that are used to interact with work items at Robocorp Cloud, could also be configured to work elsewhere.

 Coincidentally, Camunda Platform *task variables* and RPA Framework *work items* are both implemented as list of key value pairs.
-This makes it simple to map task variables from a single external service task instance to a single RPA Framework WorkItems library work item.
+This makes it straightforward to map task variables from a single external service task instance to a single RPA Framework WorkItems library work item.

 To put it simply: **task variables make work item** [[3]](#footnote-3).